Lakers Roster For NBA Restart At Walt Disney World Features 17 Players

 The Lakers have 15 players under NBA contract: Kentavious Caldwell-Pope, Alex Caruso, Quinn Cook, Anthony Davis, Jared Dudley, Danny Green, Talen Horton-Tucker, Dwight Howard, LeBron James, Kyle Kuzma, JaVale McGee, Markieff Morris, Rajon Rondo, Smith and Dion Waiters.
 Additionally, L.A. is taking two-way players Kostas Antetokounmpo and Devontae Cacok.

-Although Howard was included, it remains unclear if he will join the team.
-Lakers head coach Frank Vogel nonetheless said there was not any intention of replacing him even if Howard does decide to opt out.
+Howard was included prior to announcing his intentions to join the team.
+Lakers head coach Frank Vogel had nonetheless said there was not any intention of replacing Howard even if he decided to opt out.

 Training camps are set to begin with the Lakers traveling to Orlando on July 9.
 All teams will be able to practice and have three scrimmages before the seeding games begin on July 30.
 The Lakers are part of the NBA’s first night of return as they are slated to face the L.A.
 Clippers.